fnalways/terminus-docs/docs/manual/tasks/language-appearance.md

 # Set language and appearance

-Personalizing your Terminus experience is easy.
+Personalizing your Olares experience is easy.
 You can set your preferred language, choose between light and dark themes, and select custom wallpapers for your desktop and login screen.

 ## System Language
-Terminus is currently available in the following languages:
+Olares is currently available in the following languages:
 - English
 - Chinese (simplified)